Digital art of young scientists doing research and solving scientific problems

 Why and How You Can Get Into Research in High School

-Conducting a research project in high school can give you a huge leg up on your college applications.
+Conducting a research project in high school can give you a huge leg up on college applications.
 Here's why it's important and how to find opportunities.

 As standardized tests are becoming optional for many major colleges and universities, admission teams are looking for new ways to distinguish between strong candidates.
 Qualitative opportunities like research projects have grown in popularity for students applying to college.
 These projects showcase passion and help provide proof of depth of a student’s abilities.
 Many students may be interested in doing research but often face the problem of how to get started.
 Where do you find research opportunities in high school?
 What should you look for?
 Here’s why research experience is so important for students and college admission, plus different ways to get into it.